StuartGJohnson/trajectory_utils/torch/README.md

 scp_solver.py
 ```

 SCP solvers define a subclass of SCPSolver.
 Current examples are CartpoleSolverVelocity, CartpoleSolverForce and DiffDriveSolver (see the Contents section).
 These solvers use cvxpy and pytorch.
-These solvers are based on principles and examples covered in Optimal Control (e.g., AA203, Optimal and Learning-based Control).
+These solvers are based on principles and examples covered in Optimal Control (e.g., Stanford AA203, Optimal and Learning-based Control).

 # Robot control trajectory solutions